 While armed-guard shootings are rarely investigated and reported, such shootings may occur, in part, because security guards are often “chronically undertrained,” according to a 2012 study from the University of Illinois College of Law and the University of California.
 Armed guards are typically required to receive only a small fraction of the training municipal police must undergo to work as beat cops.

-It was concerns over training standards in the 1970s, which initially prompted states to create regulating agencies that would require firearm discharge reports for private guards.
+It was concerns over training standards in the 1970s that initially prompted states to create regulating agencies that would require firearm discharge reports for private guards.
 Now, renewed concerns over lax oversight and training has again prompted bills in state legislatures aiming to close the regulatory gap between private security guards and their public counterparts.

-In February, the Virginia legislature passed a bill that would increase the number of training hours private citizens, known as “special conservators of the peace” or “SCOPS,” must undergo from 40 to 130 hours.
+In February, the Virginia legislature passed a bill that would increase the number of training hours private citizens, known as special conservators of the peace or “SCOPS,” must undergo from 40 to 130 hours.
 In March, California lawmakers heard testimony regarding oversight of the private security industry as part of an ongoing review by the joint oversight committees of the state’s regulating agency.
-And in Arizona, a state senator is also pushing for more stringent background checks for armed guards in that state, saying he is prepared to introduce legislation that would change a policy allowing those who’ve been banned from owning guns to become armed security guards.
+In Arizona, a state senator is also pushing for more stringent background checks for armed guards, saying he is prepared to introduce legislation that would change a policy allowing those who’ve been banned from owning guns to become armed security guards.

 Moreover, there are few accountability mechanisms outside the court system available to citizens who have been wronged during an encounter with a security guard.
 While the courts remain the primary vehicle for citizens to redress grievances, many laws that establish protections from municipal police don’t necessarily apply to the private sector.